jmwang0117/hugo-academic/content/home/people.md

 # Order that this section appears on the page.
 weight: 25

-title: Co-supervised PhD Students
+title: Supervisors and Collaborators
 subtitle:

 content:
   # Page type to display.
 E.g. post, talk, publication...
-  user_groups: ["Co-supervised PhD Students"]
+  user_groups: ["Supervisors"]

 # [content]
   # Choose which groups/teams of users to display.